gabibdods/FirForge/README.md

 ### Use of FIR Filtering

-- Finite Impulse Response filters were selected for deterministic behavior and ease of implementation in parallel logic.
+- Finite Impulse Response filters were selected for deterministic behavior and ease of implementation in parallel logic

 ### Signal Conditional Repeating

-- A thresholding logic layer determines whether a signal is repeated, allowing event-based transmission control.
+- A thresholding logic layer determines whether a signal is repeated, allowing event-based transmission control

 ### Hardware-Software Co-Design

-- A serial or memory-mapped interface was planned to allow external software to update filter coefficients and control flow in real time.
+- A serial or memory-mapped interface was planned to allow external software to update filter coefficients and control flow in real time

 ---